Rigidity of smooth finite-time blow-up for equivariant self-dual Chern-Simons-Schr\"odinger equation: Modulation analysis

 Considering the formal ODE solutions \eqref{eq:formal-sol}, this suggests us to have at least $\|\Psi_{2}\|_{\dot{H}_{m}^{1}}=O(\beta^{4+})$ and $\|\Psi_{2}\|_{L^{2}}=O(\beta^{3+})$ as stated in \eqref{eq:necessary-bound}.

 We turn to the contribution of the local term, whose treatment requires the \emph{Morawetz repulsivity} in a similar spirit to \cite{RodnianskiSterbenz2010Ann.Math.,MerleRaphaelRodnianski2015CambJMath}.
+(The contribution of $-\frac{\lmb_{s}}{\lmb}\Lmb_{-2}\eps_{2}$ in the LHS\eqref{eq:e2-toy-model} will also require the same treatment.)
 Recall that we do not have a dynamical control such as $b>0$, but our claim was that the size control \eqref{eq:H1-nonlin-coer} is sufficient to run the energy method with repulsivity.
-Not only does the local term, the commutator of $-\frac{\lmb_{s}}{\lmb}\Lmb_{-2}$ in the LHS\eqref{eq:e2-toy-model} with $\td H_{Q}$ also requires the same treatment.
 We observe in the computation of $\rd_{s}\{\mu^{-6}(\eps_{2},\td H_{Q}\eps_{2})_{r}\}$ that the following local terms appear:

 where the factorization $\td H_{Q}=A_{Q}A_{Q}^{\ast}$ is used for the second term.
 In view of $-\frac{\lmb_{s}}{\lmb}\approx b$, \eqref{eq:toy-model-nonpert} might be estimated by $\mu^{-6}\beta\|\eps_{2}\|_{\dot{H}^{1}}^{2}\aleq\beta\calF$, and hence $\rd_{t}\calF\aleq\frac{\beta}{\lmb^{2}}\calF$, but this estimate is not sufficient because $\frac{\beta}{\lmb^{2}}$ is not integrable in $t$.
 Thus the term \eqref{eq:toy-model-nonpert} is non-perturbative in this sense.
 However, if we recall that the potentials involved in \eqref{eq:toy-model-nonpert} are \emph{well-localized} and the \emph{size control} $\beta\aleq\mu$ is at hand, \eqref{eq:toy-model-nonpert} can be estimated by a more local expression